Example Case Study: Using Flexi-Access Drawdown to pay for your children’s university education

-Please note this case study is not based on real life events and is intended to show how Flexible Drawdown can be used in a specific scenario.
+Please note this case study is not based on real life events and is intended to show how Flexi-Access Drawdown can be used in a specific scenario.

-Before such a transaction is entered into we would recommend that advice is taken from a suitably qualified Independent Financial Adviser.
+Before such a transaction is entered into we would recommend that advice is taken from a suitably qualified Financial Planner or adviser.

 John Lewin is 65 in a month’s time and is considering how best to use his existing pensions when he retires shortly.

 He has a number of different pensions, including: